 how to start seeds: 18 confidence-building tips

-Following the green links in some of my 18 simple seed-starting tips below will take you to more detail, or to examples of the gear I use.
+Following the links in my 18 simple seed-starting tips for more detail, and examples of the gear I use.
 I also have an FAQ page of seed-related questions and answers, if something’s not covered here, plus how-to links for some popular vegetables at the bottom of this page.

 1. Don’t be in a rush.
 Get your timing right for each crop (this free, printable Seed Starting Calculator is one way to pinpoint dates).

 2. Don’t be cheap; buy fresh seed if there’s any doubt.
 Check on average viability (in years) of a given type of leftover seed, but also ask yourself how well you really cared for it.
 Seed is alive (but not if you left it in the hot, humid garage all summer).

 3. Don’t use just any old potting soil; some brands may be too coarse, especially for smaller seeds.
 A fresh bag of sterile medium labeled “germination mix” or “seed-starting mix” is a safer bet.

 4. Cleanliness counts.
 When re-using flats, trays, cells, and pots, wash with a dilute bleach solution (1:10 bleach:water) or at least hot, soapy water, if you wish to skip the bleach.

 5. Do pre-moisten the mix before putting in flats or cells, so it’s barely moist and no longer powdery dust.
 As I said: barely moist, just to take the edge off; not sodden!
 Trick: If working indoors, I just run water from the kitchen-sink sprayer into the plastic soil bag ahead of time; massage and turn the bag to distribute; then repeat a few times.